 The transportation sector contributes 38% of Connecticut’s total greenhouse gas emissions that disproportionately harm overburdened and under-served populations in our state.
 If we want to meet our carbon reduction goals and fight climate change, it's critical that we work together to devise new solutions centered on public transportation, electrification, and more.
-Connecticut is long over-do for transportation reform.
+Connecticut is long overdue for transportation reform.
 We need to be investing in public transportation, electric vehicles and electric buses, biking and walking trails, cleaning up our roadways, and above all - transitioning from a fossil fuel-based transportation sector to one that will be equitable and sustainable for generations to come.

 TRANSPORTATION AND CLIMATE INITIATIVE